Deputy Director, Staten Island Youth Justice Center

 Catherine “Anisah” Thompson is a reentry aide with the Harlem Community Justice Center.
 She provides assistance to formerly incarcerated persons and their families who are engaged in programming at the Justice Center.
 Prior to assuming her current role in 2011, Anisah was an AmeriCorps national service member assigned to the Justice Center.
 Anisah previously worked as a peer advocate with the Correctional Association of New York, Fortune Society, and Goodwill Industries’ Project Caring Communities.
 In 2007, Anisah received the Coalition for Women Prisoners Advocate for Justice Award.
 She attended LaGuardia Community College and has a certificate in Office Technology.

-Office Manager, Red Hook Community Justice Center
+Office, Facilities, and Community Relations Manager, Red Hook Community Justice Center

 Clinical Specialist, Newark Community Solutions